-The club was formed in 2001 by a handful of rowers and has grown to over 100 members.
-We have rowers who are competitive and travel to many regattas with our club and have members who row recreationally for fitness.
-We have members who are just learning the sport and we have rowers with physical disabilities who row in our Adaptive program.
-Many rowers are here year round, but we have snowbirds who row seasonally and some visitors who row for several months, or just one month.
-But the best thing we offer are the friendly members who are very welcoming to new rowers.
+The club was formed in 2001 by a handful of rowers and has grown to over 100.
+Many of our active members row competitively forming a racing team that trains and travels to regattas with our club.
+We also have members who row recreationally for fitness as well as those with physical disabilities who row in our Adaptive Program.
+Many rowers are here year round but we have others who row seasonally and some visitors who row for several months, or just one month.

-Our newly remodeled boatyard is located at 800 Blackburn Point Road, Osprey, FL.
-34229, on Florida's beautiful Intracoastal Waterway.
+Our boatyard is located at 800 Blackburn Point Road, Osprey, FL 34229, on Florida's beautiful Intracoastal Waterway near Casey Key.
 We lease land in Blackburn Point Park, a Sarasota County Park.
-Our boatyard houses a great selection of boats including sweep eights, , 4+, quads, doubles and a large variety of singles, as well as adaptive rower equipment.
-We have launches for our coaches and all the other equipment and supplies needed to provide an exceptional rowing experience.
+Our boatyard houses a great selection of boats including sweep eights, 4+, quads, doubles and a large variety of singles, as well as adaptive rower equipment.
+Launches are available for our coaches and all the other equipment and supplies needed to provide an exceptional rowing experience.
 The county owned floating dock allows for dry launches.
-County Park restroom facilities are on site.
+County Park restroom facilities are also on site.

 We need you to Volunteer

-New members with previous sculling experience wishing to row solo must learn to safely navigate the waterway by rowing with other club member.
-Our head Coach will also administer a Captain's test, to ensure you understand safe boat handling, can demonstrate full knowledge of sculling technical skills needed to solo and navigation.
+New members with previous sculling experience wishing to row solo must first learn to safely navigate the waterway by rowing with other club members.
+Our head Coach will also administer a Captain's Test to ensure you understand safe boat handling and can demonstrate full knowledge of sculling technical skills needed to row solo and navigate the waterways.

-People wishing to learn how to row must complete a Learn To Row class, which are offered periodically though out the year.
-Once graduated, the novice rower will apply for membership and enroll in NOVICE/Skills and Drills, a coached session for novices or those with less than a year rowing sweep or a year sculling.
-Novices will row in Skills and Drills for a year, or until the coach approves graduating to another rowing program, or open rowing uncoached.
+People wishing to learn how to row must complete a Learn to Row class (offered periodically).
+Once graduated, the novice rower may apply for membership and participate in coached sessions open to novices (and to those who need to improve their skills rowing sweep and/or sculling).
+Novices will row in these designated novice sessions until the coach approves graduating to another rowing program or to open (uncoached) rowing.

-At SCRC we encourage all rowers to participate in local and regional regattas.
-They are fun events for rowers of all abilities, both skull and sweep.
-Starting in February, we have the Sprint season, which is 2k races...row fast, row hard!
-And toward the summer we enter Head Race season, which are 5k races.
-SCRC has a racing team that specifically trains to race but we also support all members in putting race boats together for regattas.
+Regattas are fun events for rowers of a wide range of abilities, both scull and sweep.
+At SCRC we encourage members to participate in local and regional regattas with coached sessions during regatta seasons geared towards racing.
+Starting in February we enter the Sprint Season: 1k races where we row fast and hard!
+And in the fall we enter Head Race Season, which means longer races over a distance of 5k or more.
+SCRC has a racing team that specifically trains to race, but we also support other members in putting race boats together for regattas.